 How did Shawn Greene, salesperson, add “instructional design” to her toolkit?
 Here’s the scoop:

 After many years as a high-performing sales rep I became interested in why sales methods work or fail, and how to teach others to thrive in sales.
 This inspired a transition into training, a role that allowed me to apply a broader range of abilities – including talents for analysis and writing.
-I leveraged those talents, along with training in the ADDIE model and adult learning principles, into solid instructional design skills.
+I leveraged those talents, along with studying the ADDIE model and adult learning principles, into solid instructional design skills.